bokeh/bokeh/sphinx/source/docs/user_guide/categorical.rst

 Stacked and Grouped
 ~~~~~~~~~~~~~~~~~~~

-The above techiques for stacking and grouping may also be used together to
+The above techniques for stacking and grouping may also be used together to
 crate a stacked, grouped bar plot.

 Continuing the example above with bars grouped by quarter, we might stack each